 Decisions related to nonacademic violations of the Chicago Booth Honor Code or the Standards of Scholarship and Professionalism may be appealed to the deputy dean of the student's program. - 9.
-Materials posted on Canvas should not be shared on other medium (for example, Google Chat, WhatsApp, WeChat) without explicit permission from the faculty.
-These materials are distributed to students registered for that class, for use in that class; other medium could have non-class participants.
-Students may download Canvas material for their own use on multiple personal devices. - Purposefully misleading the Chicago Booth Honor Code judicial process is a violation of the Chicago Booth Honor Code.
+Materials posted on Canvas should not be shared on other medium (for example, any social media or other collaborative platforms) without explicit permission from the faculty.
+These materials are distributed to students registered for that class, for use in that class; other medium could have nonclass participants.
+Students may download Canvas material for their own use on multiple personal devices. - 10.
+Purposefully misleading the Chicago Booth Honor Code judicial process is a violation of the Chicago Booth Honor Code.